 - What do Food Science graduates do and earn?

-- The Institute of Food Technologists says food science is "the discipline in which the engineering, biological, and physical sciences are used to study the nature of foods, and the improvement of foods for the consuming public."
+According to the Institute of Food Technologists, Food Science is 'the discipline in which the engineering, biological, and physical sciences are used to study the nature of foods, and the improvement of foods for the consuming public'.

-- Basically it is the academic study of the physicality and chemical natures of food, and the principles behind the making of the food we eat today.
+In short, it's the academic study of the physicality and chemical natures of food and the principles behind the making of the food we eat today.